-- eRegQual: integrated clinical decision and workflow support (this cRCT is underway as of January 2017)
+- eRegQual: integrated clinical decision and workflow support (this cRCT finished recruitment and is now in follow-up stage)

 - eRegCom: feedback and benchmarking of care providers for improving quality of care (this cRCT is expected to begin in Autumn 2018)

 - eRegCom: behavior change communication with tailored text messages to women (this cRCT is expected to begin in Autumn 2018)

 In Bangladesh, the research will assess the combined impact of an eRegistry with a quality improvement program within government facilities in the Matlab area of Bangladesh.
 Enrollment is scheduled to begin in Summer 2018.

 Projects and Grants

 - Harmonized Reproductive Health Registries An initiative to improve data for maternal and child health initiatives(hRHR).
 This project was funded in 2011 by NORAD.

 - Every Mother & Child counts: Implementing harmonized reproductive health registries (eMomc).
 This project was funded by NORAD in 2013.

 - Harmonized Reproductive Health Registry Communication Strategies: Using Health Data to Empower Women and Health Systems.
 This GLOBVAC project was funded in 2013.

 - A New Paradigm for Public Health Surveillance: Unlocking the Potential to Empower Women and Health Systems (HEALTHMPOWR).This project was funded by the European Research Council in 2013.